 If only that were true…

-Just five minutes earlier, “Mumma” was in the bathroom, downing two vodka mini bottles to take the edge off.
-They were hidden strategically in the travel case tucked way back in the bathroom sink cupboard behind the tampons.
+Just five minutes earlier, Mumma was in the bathroom, downing two vodka mini bottles to take the edge off.
+They were in the bathroom vanity.
+Hidden strategically in the travel case tucked behind the tampons.
 Because who the hell would think to look behind the tampons (brilliant, right?)
 Vodka makes her interesting.
 Vodka makes her worthy.
-Vodka is lying.

 To make matters worse, I just lied to my first-born son.
 I guess I told him what I wished for.
 Perhaps there’s some solace in knowing that.
 But not enough.
 Not nearly enough.
 The lies need to stop…